 Q: How much salt should I consume per day?

 A: Health organizations generally recommend limiting sodium intake to less than 2,300 milligrams per day.
-However, the optimal amount of sodium intake may vary depending on individual factors such as age, health status, and activity level.
+Even so, the optimal amount of sodium intake may vary depending on individual factors such as age, health status, and activity level.
 Consult with your doctor or a registered dietitian to determine the right amount of sodium for you.

 Q: What are the symptoms of consuming too much salt?